 We are pleased to have been engaged by Peregrine during 2020.
 We are looking forward to continuing our business relationship for 2021.

-In review of our activity for 2020, we provided the following:
+In review of our activity for 2020, we feel we have added value to Peregrine business in many areas.

-Support of Peregrine and ACA
+Support of Peregrine/ ACA Ionization business

-Sales pursuits (FedEx, Textron, Alaska Airlines and Horizon)
+Sales pursuits (FedEx, Textron, UAL, Alaska Airlines and Horizon) resulting in RFQ from Horizon for Q44 & EMB RJ aircraft

-RTCA support
+RTCA support enhancing Peregrine/ ACA market visibility & viability

+Created feedback loop for efforts at Boeing, AIRBUS, Embraer

 Continued maintenance and evolution of existing website